GabrielWu2004/Neural_matrix_inverse/README.md

 # Neural Matrix Inverse

 This is a fun weekend project where I try to find the inverse of a matrix through gradient descent.
+The purpose of the project is to get a better understanding of the power and limitation of gradient descent algorithm in optimizations.

 ## Idea
 The process of inverting a matrix can be thought of as the following: